 For the second time in less than a year, the government hopes to help some of the as many as 25 million uninsured Americans with pre-existing health conditions.
 Critics say it may be a case of too little, too late.

-Next month, a nationally funded health-care program will lower premiums and relax eligibility for some people with pre-existing conditions ranging from low blood pressure to cancer.
+Next month, a nationally funded health-care program will lower premiums and relax eligibility for some people with pre-existing conditions ranging from low blood pressure to various cancers and Psoriasis Symptoms Inspire organization reviewed information.
 Dubbed the Pre-Existing Condition Insurance Plan, the program is considered a cornerstone of President Obama’s health-care law, hitting a range of Americans from different economic classes, including the rising numbers of unemployed who have lost health-care coverage.

 Even fans of the effort say it may be too pricey, cumbersome and unrealistic to reach the right people.
 Already, the existing version has had problems: Only about 22,000 people—a small fraction of the potentially eligible— have signed up.
 “Why is this only reaching a small number of folks when we have a much bigger problem,” says Larry McNeely, a senior associate for policy advocacy at the National Coalition on Health Care, a nonpartisan group advocating for comprehensive health-system changes.
 “We haven’t really cracked this problem properly.”